fedora-infra/fedbadges/README.rst

 Fedora Badges
 =============

-This repo contains the consumer and the command nessicary to hook the fedora
+This repo contains the consumer and the command nessicary to hook the badges stack (Tahrir, Tahrir-API, Tahrir-REST) into fedmsg.
-trigger:
-  category:
-      any:
-            - bodhi
-                    - git

-badges stack (Tahrir, Tahrir-API, Tahrir-REST) into fedmsg.

 Architecture